Do Expats Pay Taxes in Portugal?

 Will there be any obstacles for the Golden Visa applicants in Portugal in 2020?

-- Portugal needs investment and reinvestment more than ever
+needs investment and reinvestment more than ever - There was

-- There was no closure of services in Portugal during the lockdown
+no closure of services in Portugal during the lockdown - There are

-- There are no restrictions for non-EU applicants, wherever they come from
+no restrictions for non-EU applicants, wherever they come from - The

-- Some relaxation measures have been adopted (for example, referring to the opening of bank accounts).
+relaxation measures have been adopted (for example, referring to the opening of

-- Specific questions need to be discussed with experts on a case-by-case basis.
+questions need to be discussed with experts on

 The Portuguese Golden Visa application Algorithm remains basically the same: